oracle-livelabs/database/23cfree/chance-js/chance-js.md

     ```

-This would bring some interesting ability to populate the [JSON Relational Duality Views](https://docs.oracle.com/en/database/oracle/oracle-database/23/jsnvu/loe.html) examples from the 23c FREE documentation.
+* This would bring some interesting ability to populate the [JSON Relational Duality Views](https://docs.oracle.com/en/database/oracle/oracle-database/23/jsnvu/loe.html) examples from the 23c FREE documentation.

 ## Conclusion
-We've seen how to import an ES Module inside the Oracle database 23c FREE Developer Release thanks to the JavaScript MultiLingual Engine.
+* We've seen how to import an ES Module inside the Oracle database 23c FREE Developer Release thanks to the JavaScript MultiLingual Engine.
 We've also seen how dependencies resolution work using an MLE environment.

-As you can see, the possibilities are infinite and benefiting from such a data generator for both simple values but also JSON documents is incredibly useful.
+* As you can see, the possibilities are infinite and benefiting from such a data generator for both simple values but also JSON documents is incredibly useful.
 This could be used for [Oracle Application Express](https://apex.oracle.com/en/) (APEX) applications, demos, random data for unit testing, etc.

-And now, it's up to you!
+* And now, it's up to you!

 ## Resources to continue learning
-As Jeff Smith said in his [blog post on MLE JS Modules & Snippets](https://www.thatjeffsmith.com/archive/2023/04/oracle-23c-free-developer-release-mle-js-modules-snippets/), we _highly_ recommend reading the [23c JavaScript Developer Guide (Docs.)](https://docs.oracle.com/en/database/oracle/oracle-database/23/mlejs/).
+* As Jeff Smith said in his [blog post on MLE JS Modules & Snippets](https://www.thatjeffsmith.com/archive/2023/04/oracle-23c-free-developer-release-mle-js-modules-snippets/), we _highly_ recommend reading the [23c JavaScript Developer Guide (Docs.)](https://docs.oracle.com/en/database/oracle/oracle-database/23/mlejs/).

-You may want also to review Martin Bach's [blog post on Using JavaScript community modules in Oracle Database 23c Free - Developer Release](https://blogs.oracle.com/developers/post/using-javascript-community-modules-in-oracle-database-23c-free-developer-release) which I've stolen some of the commands used here.
+* You may want also to review Martin Bach's [blog post on Using JavaScript community modules in Oracle Database 23c Free - Developer Release](https://blogs.oracle.com/developers/post/using-javascript-community-modules-in-oracle-database-23c-free-developer-release) which I've stolen some of the commands used here.

-Don't forget to provide us your feedback on the [23c FREE community forum](https://forums.oracle.com/ords/apexds/domain/dev-community/category/oracle-database-free) that we monitor and where you can provide feedback.
+* Don't forget to provide us your feedback on the [23c FREE community forum](https://forums.oracle.com/ords/apexds/domain/dev-community/category/oracle-database-free) that we monitor and where you can provide feedback.

 <!-- ## Thanks -->
 ## Acknowlegements
-### Quote by Loïc Lefèvre: "I would never have discovered the possibilities highlighted here without the help of Martin Bach and Lucas Victor Braun-Lohrer, respectively Product Manager for JavaScript MLE and Program Manager at Oracle Labs; so thanks a lot"!!!
+  <b>Quote by Loïc Lefèvre: "I would never have discovered the possibilities highlighted here without the help of Martin Bach and Lucas Victor Braun-Lohrer, respectively Product Manager for JavaScript MLE and Program Manager at Oracle Labs; so thanks a lot"!!!</b>

-Meilleures Salutations/Best Regards
+* Meilleures Salutations/Best Regards
-Loïc Lefèvre | Oracle Product Management | Mobile: +33 (0)62 980 1042
+* Loïc Lefèvre | Oracle Product Management | Mobile: +33 (0)62 980 1042